nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `find cat` followed by `stats avail`
-  * calculates statistics of available fosterers, based on fosterers who are either currently fostering a cat or are able to foster a cat.
+  * calculates statistics of available fosterers, only taking into account fosterers who are either currently fostering a cat or are able to foster a cat.

 <br>